ultimoistante/datavault/README.md

 You can find the sources for python application **(syncworker)** under sources/raspberrypi/syncworker (in this repository).
 You need to correctly configure **config.json** file with your tasks (there is a file named config-example.json, to be renamed to config.json).

 To create RClone remotes, refer to RClone documentation (https://rclone.org/remote_setup/).
-In the README file under syncworker folder there is an example to configure GDrive remotes.
+In the README file under syncworker folder there is an example to configure GDrive remotes (basically you need to connect to the RaspberryPi system via SSH, and issue some shell commands).

 On the DietPi system, I've placed syncworker application folder under /mnt/storage/datavault (the root of SSD partition).